Emanuelbinyamin/working-with-PDF/PyPDF2 basics/README.md

 ﻿
 # PDF Rotation Utility 📄🔄

-Welcome to the **PDF Rotation Utility** project!
-This Python script allows you to easily rotate pages in a PDF file using the PyPDF2 library.
+Welcome to the **PDF basic ** project!
+This Python script allows you to easily rotate pages in a PDF file, and more actions on a pdf file using the PyPDF2 library.
 Whether you're dealing with upside-down pages or just want to adjust the orientation, this tool has you covered.

 ## Features ✨